Competency Library and Mapping tools

 How often can we update the library?

 Anytime.
-Version control lets you update competencies as roles evolve while preserving history for audits and consistency.
-Most organizations review functional/technical sets annually, while core and leadership competencies change less frequently.
+Version control lets you update competency models as roles evolve while preserving history for audits and consistency.
+Most organizations review functional/technical competency sets annually, while core and leadership competencies change less frequently.

 Is competency mapping linked to the Competency Library?